Dhruv-Kumar-1/64-point_FFT/README.md

 # Introduction

-The Discrete Fourier Transform (DFT) is a crucial tool in digital signal processing applications, playing a significant role in various domains such as digital communications, radar systems, Ultra-wideband (UWB) receivers, and more.
-However, the computational requirements of the DFT are substantial, involving a large number of operations, specifically N^2 complex multiplications and N(N-1) additions.
+The Discrete Fourier Transform (DFT) is essential in digital signal processing, used in applications like digital communications and radar systems.
+The computational demands of DFT are significant, involving O(N^2) operations.

-To address the computational challenges, the Fast Fourier Transform (FFT) algorithm was introduced by Cooley-Tukey, dramatically reducing the computational complexity from O(N^2) to O(NlogN).
-Subsequent advancements, such as radix-4 and split radix, further optimized FFT algorithms.
-These techniques, based on Decimation in Time Domain (DIT) or Decimation in Frequency (DIF), contribute to efficient FFT implementations.
+To address this, the Fast Fourier Transform (FFT) algorithm, introduced by Cooley-Tukey, reduces complexity to O(NlogN).
+Radix-4 and split radix further optimize FFTs based on Decimation in Time Domain (DIT) or Decimation in Frequency (DIF).

-In the realm of Field Programmable Gate Arrays (FPGAs), there's a growing interest due to their potential to substantially accelerate computational algorithms like FFTs.
-Higher-order FFTs can be implemented using high-cost FPGAs.

-In this project, we propose a combination logic for a Radix-4 64-point FFT processor.
-The architecture utilizes memory to store input data and processed output.
-It comprises three stages, each containing 16 4-point FFT blocks and 64 complex adders.
-Two of these stages incorporate 64 complex multipliers.
-Twiddle factors for multiplication are stored as a lookup table, directly connected to one of the complex inputs of the multipliers.
+In Field Programmable Gate Arrays (FPGAs), there's interest for FFT acceleration.
+This project proposes a Radix-4 64-point FFT processor with three stages, each containing 16 4-point FFT blocks and 64 complex adders.
+Memory stores input and output data.
+The architecture utilizes FPGA acceleration, aiming for efficient FFT processing.

-This architecture aims to provide an efficient solution for FFT processing, leveraging the benefits of Radix-4 computation and FPGA acceleration.

 ## Proposed Architecture